-The Treasury Management Strategy details the expected activities of the treasury function in the forthcoming year 2015-16.
+The Treasury Management Strategy details the expected activities of the treasury function in the forthcoming year 2016-17.
 The publication of the strategy is a statutory requirement.

-3. The Treasury Management Strategy Statement and Annual Investment Strategy are underpinned by the CIPFA Code of Practice and Treasury Management Practices (TMPs) which provide prescriptive information as to how the treasury management function should be carried out.
+3. The Treasury Management Strategy Statement including the-Annual Investment Strategy are underpinned by the CIPFA Code of Practice and Treasury Management Practices (TMPs) which provide prescriptive information as to how the treasury management function should be carried out.